antoinesaget/sits_dl_preprocess/README.md

 ### 3. Authenticate with Earth Engine

 - You need a Google Earth Engine account with authentication set up
 - You need to specify your own earth engine project in order to use the script.
-You can do that in the [config file](config.yaml) directly, or from the command line (ee_project_name=your-project)
+You can do that in the [config file](config.yaml) directly, or from the command line (default.ee_project_name=your-project)
 - Authenticate : `earthengine authenticate`